Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.

 What If You Don’t Have Cornstarch?

 After learning about the options, it’ll be easy enough to figure out which replacement idea will work the best in your situation.
-It’s very likely that you have at least one of these substitutes in your kitchen.
+You likely have at least one of these substitutes in your kitchen.

-Cornstarch is known to leave a bit of a glossy shine when it’s used as an ingredient, but the cookies will appear to be matte when you’re using flour.
+Cornstarch is known to leave a bit of a glossy shine, but the cookies will appear to be matte when you’re using flour.
 The consistency might be slightly different as well, and you might not achieve the same level of softness.

-It’s also important to bake the cookies just slightly longer so that you can get rid of the flavor of the flour.
+One last thing, it’s important to bake the cookies just slightly longer so that you can get rid of the flour flavor.
 Flour isn’t as tasteless as cornstarch is.

 You can use the same amount of potato starch as you would cornstarch in a recipe.
-So if a recipe calls for three tablespoons of cornstarch, you’ll be able to use three tablespoons of potato starch instead.
+So if a recipe calls for three tablespoons of cornstarch, you’ll be able to use three tablespoons of potato starch instead; the simple 1:1 ratio is always the easiest.

-The only thing to remember is that potato starch isn’t exactly the same as cornstarch.
-It feels different when you’re working with it as an ingredient.
+However, keep in mind that potato starch feels different when you’re working with it as an ingredient.

 For example, potato starch is known to clump up a lot.
 You’ll need to watch out for this so that you don’t wind up with lumpy cookies.

-Arrowroot is another ingredient that you can use as a direct substitute for cornstarch.
-Much like potato starch, you’ll be able to substitute the exact same amount of this ingredient for the cornstarch that was called for.
+Arrowroot is another ingredient you can use as a direct substitute for cornstarch.
+Much like potato starch, you can substitute the exact same amount of this ingredient for the cornstarch that was called for.

-If you’re looking for something that will perform closely to cornstarch, this might be your best bet.
+Arrowroot might be your best bet if you’re looking for something that will perform closely to cornstarch.
 It even achieves the same glossy look that people enjoy.

 Rice flour should be considered as an option as well.
 It thickens things up just like standard all-purpose flour would.

-You can use this flour the same as you would standard flour.
-When substituting cornstarch for rice flour, it’s necessary to use three tablespoons of rice flour for every one tablespoon of cornstarch that is called for in the recipe.
+You can use this flour as you would use standard flour.
+Much like regular flour, when substituting cornstarch for rice flour, it’s necessary to use three tablespoons of rice flour for every tablespoon of cornstarch.

 People have been able to get good results by using rice flour.
 This isn’t necessarily any better or worse than using all-purpose flour, though.